On primary Carmichael numbers: Complementary Cases

 Supported by computations of the ratio $C'_3(x)/C_3(x)$ in Table~\ref{tbl:distrib}, Dickson's conjecture, applied to $U_{\rr}(t)$, implies the following conjecture.

 \begin{conjecture} We have

 \end{conjecture}

 Due to the very special properties of the primary Carmichael numbers, one may initially believe that these numbers play a minor role when comparing the distributions of $C(x)$ and $C'(x)$ in Table~\ref{tbl:distrib}.
-Only a closer look at the case, where these numbers have exactly three prime factors, reveals that primary Carmichael numbers play admittedly a central role in that context.
+Only a closer look at the case of $3$-factor Carmichael numbers reveals that primary Carmichael numbers play admittedly a central role in that context.